Latina teen in plaid and glasses shrugs at camera, dos and don'ts pop ups

 There’s no one right way to go about the college search, but there are certainly ways guaranteed to make it smoother and less stressful.
 Use these tips to jumpstart your search, and you’ll find yourself that much closer to finding the right schools for you.

-With this advice in hand, get started on your college search using our College Search tool!
+With this advice in hand, get started on building up your list of colleges and universities using our College Search tool!

 Like what you’re reading?